tundish/proclets/README.rst

 Proclets
 ::::::::

-For just a single state machine, or a whole universe of interacting objects, The **Proclet** is a tool developed over decades to unify the worlds of mathematical modelling and software architecture.
+From just a single state machine, to a whole universe of interacting objects, The **Proclet** is a modelling technique which bridges the worlds of mathematical theory and software architecture.

 This package gives you a Pythonic implementation of Proclets and their related structures.